medsuet/Xcelerium-IC-Design-Training/Zawaher/Signed_Comb_Multiplier/Readme.md

 ## Build Model and Run Simulation

-To build Counter, use the provided Makefile.
+To build Signed Combinational Multplier, use the provided Makefile.
 Follow the steps below for simulation using  Vivado.

 ### Simulation with Vivado